Obesity in America: Facts and Statistics

 Obesity is defined as an individual having a body mass index (BMI) of 30 or greater.
-The population of the United States is plagued by obesity with over one-third of adults being considered obese.
+The American population is plagued by adult obesity with over one-third being considered obese.
 This 34.9% of adults doesn’t include the 17% of youth that is obese within the country, according to the Center for Disease Control and Prevention (CDC).
 Although these numbers have not increased dramatically since 2010, they have also not decreased.
 The country failed to meet a goal of reducing obesity to 15%.
-There is little surprise that weight loss surgery is on the rise in the United States.
+As those facts about obesity in America would indicate, weight loss surgery is on the rise.

 - 74.1% of people are overweight